courtneyhodge/Twisters-Project/README.md

 # Twisters-Project
-A repository for my twisters project
+This was an individual project done for my first UVA School of Data Science Blog Post

 This data comes from [Kaggle](https://www.kaggle.com/datasets/michaelbryantds/tornadoes), which originally is from the [Severe Weather Maps, Graphics, and Data Page](https://www.spc.noaa.gov/wcm/).